Sunday, October 14, 2012

 Trivia: Bill Murray's character wears the same suit throughout the entire film.
 He just changes his shirt and tie, which are always the same color as each other

-Director Wes Anderson's films feel as if they take place in some sort of alternate reality, a world that looks very much like our own, yet is populated by bizarre, curiously interesting characters.
-His 1998 picture, Rushmore, is an early example of the quirky style he would perfect over the course of his career.
+Wes Anderson's films feel as if they take place in a sort of alternate reality, a world that looks very much like our own, yet is populated by bizarre, curiously interesting characters.
+His 1998 picture Rushmore is an early example of the quirky style Anderson would perfect over the course of his career.

 It's also a very funny movie.